Why Is Vermouth Your Bar's Most Important Secret Weapon?

 The Most Important Bottle You Are Probably Ignoring

 Ask a home bartender what their most important bottle is, and they will name a whiskey or gin.
 Almost nobody says vermouth.
 Yet vermouth quietly appears in more classic cocktails than any single spirit.
 The Martini, Manhattan, Negroni, Boulevardier, Rob Roy, Americano — all of them require vermouth.
-Remove it from your shelf and half your cocktail repertoire disappears.
+Remove it from your shelf and half your cocktail repertoire disappears overnight.

-What Vermouth Actually Is
+What Vermouth Actually Is and Where It Comes From

 Vermouth is an aromatized, fortified wine.
 That means it starts as wine, gets infused with a blend of botanicals (herbs, spices, roots, flowers), and is fortified with a neutral spirit to raise the alcohol level.
 The result is a complex, flavorful, aromatic liquid that bridges the gap between wine and spirits.

 The name comes from "Wermut," the German word for wormwood — the bitter herb that is one of its traditional botanicals.
 Modern vermouths use dozens of different botanicals, which is why they vary so much in flavor from brand to brand.
+A single vermouth might contain chamomile, coriander, vanilla, citrus peel, gentian root, and dozens more ingredients.

 Because vermouth is wine-based, it is perishable.
 This is the single most important thing to understand and the mistake most people make.
+Treat it like wine, not like whiskey.

-The Three Main Types
+The Three Main Types of Vermouth

 How to Store Vermouth (This Changes Everything)